 Often addicts believe that if they weren’t so depressed, maybe they wouldn’t use.
 Or, “maybe if I wan’t so anxious all the time I wouldn’t have to take so many drugs.”
 When really, the mental problems are just intensified by the drug use.
 Often an intervention and an objective study the facts can quickly paint a clear picture of the problem.

 Relapse is extremely common for recovering drug addicts.
 In fact more than half of people who go through treatment relapse in the first year.
 People who stay sober 1 year have a lot lower chance of relapse, but it is still very common.

-Often people looking for addiction treatment have already relapsed in the past after trying to stay sober and are not confident treatment will be effective.
-For these people, drug & alcohol rehab can seem like a waste of effort.
+Often people looking for addiction recovery have already relapsed in the past after trying to stay sober and are not confident treatment will be effective long term.
+For these people, drug and alcohol rehab can seem like a waste of effort.

 Your target market doesn’t trust you and doesn’t want your services.